 Sue: This guy always plays the token Scot.
 I’m sure I’ve seen him in loads of things.

 Me: Yeah, he’s the Scottish Talfryn Thomas.

-And then Sue is given a very rare treat…
+And then Sue enjoys a rare treat.

-Sue: Two Land Rover Defenders in the same shot.
+Sue: Two Land Rover Defenders in the same scene.
 It doesn’t get any better than this.
 If I won the lottery, I’d buy a Defender with the snorkel attachment so I could drive it underwater.

 Me: That would be handy.
 Especially in this story.

 The Doctor claims the Loch Ness Monster has been using a subterranean tunnel in order to commute to the North Sea.

 Sue: Is that really possible, or are they just making it up?
 They didn’t have Wikipedia in 1975, so I guess they could say anything they liked.

 Angus is attacked by a Zygon who has disguised itself as a nurse, and UNIT are too late to save him.

 Sue: He must have a canny pair of lungs if UNIT heard him in the next postcode.